Part 1 · Methodology series · 6 min read

 Two reviewers caught what no test could

 At one of our recent verification phase boundaries, four reviewers read the same code change in parallel.
-None of them saw the others' reports until their own was filed.
+Each of them worked blind to the others' reports until their own was filed.
 Two flagged the same defect.

 The defect was small.
 A validation channel was wired so it appeared to be running, and its tests all passed.
 In production the call site was disabling the input the channel was checking.
 The channel itself was sound.
 The channel's caller had silently turned off the data it needed.

-Automated tests caught nothing.
-They couldn't.
-Each test exercised the channel directly, never through the call site that had disabled its input.
+Automated tests stayed green.
+They had to.
+Each test exercised the channel directly, always stopping short of the call site that had disabled its input.
 The bug lived between two pieces of correct code.

 Two reviewers, working in parallel and to different briefs, surfaced the same defect.
 The design of the review made that convergence likely.